 The Collection is strongest in the 18th to early 20th centuries but also contains earlier material.
 Physically arranged in some 700 subject headings, it is searchable in myriad ways through detailed cataloguing, selective OCR and digitisation.

-The John Johnson Collection is one of the Special Collections of the Bodleian Library.
+The John Johnson Collection is one of the Special Collections of the Bodleian Library and is consulted in the Weston Library.

 John de Monins Johnson (1882-1956) was born in Lincolnshire but spent most of his life in Oxford.
 He was educated at Magdalen College School and then at Exeter College, where he read Greats and then Arabic.
 After a short career in the Egyptian Civil Service, he became a papyrologist, discovering a Theocritus papyrus 900 years earlier than any previously known manuscript of the author.
 Although he subsequently co-edited a monograph on this papyrus1, his career as a papyrologist was cut short by the outbreak of the First World War.
 Unfit for military service, Johnson returned to Oxford and was employed by the Oxford University Press as Assistant Secretary to the Delegates of the Press.
 In 1925 he became Printer to the University of Oxford, a post which he held until his retirement in 1946.